top of page

 Parish Diary 2026

-09.30 am – Mass (Presider: Fr John McGrath) with children’s liturgy; followed by CFC Coffee Morning
+09.30 am – Mass (Presider: Fr John McGrath) with children’s liturgy; followed by SVP Coffee Morning

 10.00 am – Mass (Presider: Fr Vik)